Anglo-American University, Prague, Czech Republic

 - A JMC faculty member who taught for a semester at AAU and co-sponsored a two-week summer trip there with CCI students will offer orientation about navigating the university and the City of 100 Spires.

-For more information about how this program can benefit your professional interests, contact Candace Perkins Bowen, email@example.com.
-For more information on AAU-Prague, see the Office of Global Education website.
+For more information about how this program can benefit your professional interests, contact CCI Explore at email@example.com or more information on AAU-Prague, see the Office of Global Education website.